elitak/peertrust/sandbox/Grid/readme.txt

+Integration of policy engines in Globus Toolkit 4.0

+Installation instructions:
 1) run ant for compiling the project (service+client)
 2) as user globus run ant deployservice for deploying the MathService into the Globus container
 3) start the globus container